Does somebody tell me how many people have fainted at an Obama rally lately?

 This is just apparent to everybody.

-This happened out in the open.
+This happened out in the open, and everybody saw it.

-According to the latest news that I saw prior to the program starting today.
+And Ben Nelson's numbers now in Nebraska are down to 40% approval, according to the latest news that I saw prior to the program starting today.

-And 19 states are prepared to file an action against this health care bill if it passes, because this is in their minds unfair, violates the Constitution, therefore is illegal.
+And 19 states are prepared to file an action against this health care bill if it passes, because this is, in their minds, unfair, violates the Constitution, therefore is illegal.

 New York's going to pay for it.